5jt/dyalog-cookbook/manuscript/settings.md

       fromuser←env.USERPROFILE,'\',⎕WSID,'.INI'
 ~~~

-Which of those we look for and read depends on the mode:
+That identifies four possible INIs we might read.
+Which ones we consult depends on the mode:

 ~~~
       :Select mode